gjhami/LinkSiren/README.md

 - [ ] Add a progress bar for share crawling
 - [ ] Enable authentication using a NTLM hash
 - [ ] Enable ticket based authnentication (Kerberos)
+- [ ] Use a logging package (loguru) to vary output verbosity and log additional actions.
+    - [ ] Log all crawl, deployment, and cleanup actions as well as success / failure indicators with timestamps for posterity.
+    - [ ] Maintain a file that has payloads that still exist because errors (other than STATUS_OBJECT_NAME_NOT_FOUND) prevented payload deletion.
+- [ ] Add pydantic validation for arguments including targets and output file names.
 - [ ] Use impacket and add compatibility with relayed SMB connections
     - Our attack would need to be added to [smbattack.py](https://github.com/fortra/impacket/blob/4a62f391cf2c5e60577e0138b01df4fec735d5ed/impacket/examples/ntlmrelayx/attacks/smbattack.py#L57) and would need to accept only an authenticated SMB connection.
     - The authenticated SMB connection offers features to: